The ultimate guide to the most secure messaging apps in 2025

 Available on: Windows, macOS, iOS, iPadOS, Android, Linux, Web

-• 2-factor authentication
+• Two-factor authentication

-• IP location lock
+• IP location locking

-• Virus scanning
+• Automatic virus scanning

 4. Dust